-- The worker's fall arrest harness lanyard was not tied-off in the bucket. - The employer had a fall protection work plan and the crew had a pre-job safety briefing. - The bucket truck manufacturer inspected and found the vehicle to be in safe operating order.
+- The worker's fall arrest harness lanyard was not tied-off in the bucket. - The crew had a safety briefing at the jobsite before starting work. - The bucket truck manufacturer inspected and found the vehicle to be in safe operating order.